 - Poles may break easily

-Pacific Play Tents Baby Suite I Deluxe Lil Nursery Tent with Pad , $40, Babies”R”Us
+Pacific Play Tents Baby Suite I Deluxe Lil Nursery Tent with Pad , $48, Jet.com

 We all know baby beach days can end just as soon as they start.
-And when it comes to quick and easy, this baby beach tent is a rock star—so easy to assemble and take down.
-Another bonus is the removable soft pad with a washable cover, for when those diaper changes don’t go exactly as planned!
+When you need to make a quick exit, this baby beach tent is just as easy to take down as it is to assemble.
+Another bonus is the removable soft pad with a washable cover, for when those diaper changes don’t go exactly as planned.

-- Two mesh side panels for ventilation with Velcro closures
+- Two mesh side panels with Velcro closures allow for ventilation

 - Keeps sand out well

 - Can hold more than one child

 - UV-treated fabric for sun protection

 - Sand can get in Velcro closures, making it hard to close over time

 Sunba Youth Pop Up Tent , $27, Amazon.com